 Male surgical treatments:

 - (PESA) Percutaneous Epididymal Sperm Aspiration:

 The doctor passes a needle through the skin of the testicular sac.
 It is then placed in the epididymis.
 The small amount of fluid is removed and tested for the presence of the sperms.

 A needle is passed directly into the testis.
 A piece of the tissue is removed.
 It is then tested in the laboratory under a microscope for the presence of the sperms.

 The microscope is used to precisely locate the tubules of the epididymis.
 Then a needle is inserted in the tubule.
 With this procedure, a large number of sperms can be removed.

 In this procedure, the scrotum is opened.
 A large volume of testicular tissue is removed from multiple areas in the testis.
 A microscope is then used to identify sperms and extract them.

-Vasectomy reversal, done in Hegde Fertility, is a process used for reconnecting the male reproductive tract after a vasectomy.
+Vasectomy reversal is a process used for reconnecting the male reproductive tract after a vasectomy.
 Vasectomy reversal reconnects the tubes so the sperms are able to get into the semen.
-By this procedure, male infertility can be cured
+By this procedure, the fertility is restored in a male.